ajaxray/markpdf/README.md

 ✅ Configure Opacity option
 ✅ Configure watermark position by X and Y offset
 ✅ Allow negative values to for offset to adjust from opposite direction
-✅️ Easy option for positioning at center
+✅️ Easy option for positioning image at center
-✅ Configure rotation angle
+✅ Configure image rotation angle
-✅ Options to Stretch watermark to width or height, proportionately
+✅ Options to Stretch watermark to page width or height, proportionately
-✅ Options to Stretch watermark to width or height at the middle of page
+✅ Options to Stretch watermark to page width or height at the middle of page
+◻️ Tile Image all over the page
-◻️ Render text on every page
+✅ Render text on every page
-◻️ Configure text color, style and font
+✅ Configure text color, style and font
 ◻️ Configure text opacity
-◻️ Configure text rotation angle
+✅ Configure text rotation angle
-◻️ Text placement by offset
+✅ Text placement by offset
-◻️ Put text at page center
+✅ Put text at page center

 ### Contribute